AhmetZamanis/KaggleStoreSales/ReportPart1.md

 The performance of the 3 hybrids are similar overall, and it’s hard to see big differences from the plots.

-- The random forest did a better job of adjusting to some peaks and troughs, likely because it is able to select features and find interactions between predictors.
+- The random forest did a better job of adjusting to some spikes and troughs, likely because it is able to select features and find interactions between predictors.